iabdullah215/CS-225-L/Notes/bash.md

 - Zip the resulting **build** directory.
 - Give the script more character with emojis.
 - If you are familiar with `git`, commit the changes in the build directory.

-Credits goes to [Pushkar100](https://github.com/pushkar100) for these amazing notes...